The Anti-Bribery and Anti-Corruption Review: Italy

 - the UN Convention against Transnational Organized Crime, New York, 15 November 2000 (ratified by Law No. 146/2006, entered into force on 12 April 2006); and

 - the UN International Convention against Corruption, New York, 31 October 2003 (ratified by Law No. 116/2009, entered into force on 15 August 2009).

-Italy actively participates with the OECD Working Group on Bribery and with the Council of Europe's Group of States against Corruption, whose recommendations were recently mostly implemented by Italy.
+Italy actively participates in the OECD Working Group on Bribery and with the Council of Europe's Group of States against Corruption, whose recommendations have mostly been implemented by Italy.

 As mentioned above, in the past decade the effectiveness of the Italian anti-corruption system has significantly improved as a result of reforms that have extended the reach of bribery offences to include public officials of foreign states (Law No. 300/2000) and corporations (Legislative Decree No. 231/2001), and that address private corruption (especially Law No. 190/2012 and Legislative Decree No. 38/2017).